 When you think about “learning tools,” you might picture something old-fashioned, like a textbook or a calculator.
 However, a learning tool can also be a free mobile app that reinforces your communication skills, encourages you to study successfully, or helps you find correct answers while you are completing coursework.

 If English is not your first language, but you need to complete assignments in English, then these tools might be helpful with communicating your ideas to peers and teachers, as well.
-You can learn to strengthen your arguments and organize your thoughts according to your new country’s way of teaching, which might be quite different from what you were used to at home.
+You can learn to strengthen your arguments and organize your thoughts.
+Learn to accommodate your new country’s way of teaching, which might be quite different from what you were used to at home.

-These are the kinds of tools that help students work through concepts while encouraging them to demonstrate their thinking, decision-making, and planning abilities.
+These tools help students work through concepts while encouraging them to demonstrate their thinking, decision-making, and planning abilities.